-Tier 1: To qualify as ENERGY STAR, displays must not exceed the maximum On Mode power consumption (P_O) as calculated from the equations provided in Table 1.
+Tier 1: To qualify as ENERGY STAR, the display must not exceed the maximum On Mode power consumption (P_O or P{O1}) as calculated from the equations below.
 The maximum On Mode power consumption is expressed in watts and rounded to the nearest tenth of a watt.